Paula Carere, NP-PHC BScN MEd- Clinical Lead

 Leanne Terry, Administrative Lead

 Leanne has a Bachelor of Arts degree, Social Services Diploma and Medical Office Administration Certificate.
 She had worked primarily in hospital settings and Orthopaedics in an administrative capacity until joining the WRNPLC team.
-Since March 2013, Leanne held the position of Administrative Assistant while focusing on Professional Development in areas of Quality Improvement, Human Resources, and Leadership and Management which has prepared her for the role of Operations Manager.
+Since March 2013, Leanne held the position of Administrative Assistant while focusing on Professional Development in areas of Quality Improvement, Human Resources, and Leadership and Management which has prepared her for the role of Administrative Lead.
 She believes strongly in the patient-centered, collaborative model of WRNPLC and its benefits to our communities.